- increase in allergies

 - chronic fatigue or fibromyalgia

-If you are experiencing one or more of these conditions, it’s time to pay mind to your gut.
+If you are experiencing one or more of these conditions, you likely have an imbalance of good to bad bacteria, leaky gut, or both.
 It’s been said that all disease begins in the gut, and the above issues are all linked to problems that originate within the digestive tract.
 Your microbiome controls every aspect of your physiology, so healing the gut = healing the body.
 A healthy gut means better digestion, clear skin, healthy weight maintenance, improved hormone balance, and more energy.